naupaka/esa_vegan/01-intro-basics/intro-basics.md

 ```

 <!----------------------------slide boundary--------------------------------->
-## Cleaning your data for import into R for use in vegan
+## Cleaning your data for R and vegan

 * We will use built-in datasets for species `varespec` and environmental variables `varechem`
     * from: Väre, H., Ohtonen, R. and Oksanen, J. (1995)